AIIABenchmark/AIIA-DNN-benchmark/README.md

 and all metrics are designed to provide an objective comparison dimension.

-We follow the principle of continuous iteration of the version, continuous enrichment of the scene, and continuous improvement of the AI chip type, and finally form a training environment for the training and inference including the terminal and the cloud.
+We follow the principle of continuous iteration of the version, continuous enrichment of the scene, and continuous improvement of the AI chip type, and finally form a evaluation environment for the training and inference including the terminal and the cloud.

 # Introduction